joemoose/dungeoneers.d20/docs/combat.md

 ## Defending

-If you take an action to focus solely on defending yourself, you can make a DEX check to parry or dodge subsequent melee attacks and avoid any damage.
+If you take an action to focus only on defending yourself, you can make a DEX check to parry or dodge subsequent melee attacks and avoid any damage.
 You can’t defend against ranged attacks or spells.

 A critical success on your defense check also allows you to make an immediate riposte attack on your opponent.